Revisiting the first-order QCD phase transition in dense strong interaction matter: Conclusion and discussion

 \section{Conclusion and discussion}

 In this work, we revisited the first-order QCD phase transition and the thermodynamic observables in the respective region using the Dyson-Schwinger equations approach.
-An individual solution branch is found in the quark gap equation which represents an intermediate phase within the co-exist region of Nambu and Wigner phase, for all temperatures below the critical end-point.
+An individual solution branch is found in the quark gap equation which represents an intermediate phase within the co-exist region of Nambu and Wigner phase, for all temperatures below that of the critical end-point.
 This solution verifies that the spinodal decomposition appears as a general phenomenon in first-order QCD phase transition, both in the multi-phase structure of the quark propagators which reflects the microscopic dynamics of chiral symmetry breaking in the quantum equation of motion, and also in the macroscopic features of thermodynamics quantities, including the chiral condensate, Polyakov loops and the equation of state.

+For a more realistic description on the Nambu phase near the liquid-gas phase transition, we adopt a mixing approach between the mean-field Walecka model and the DSE result on the QCD equation of state at high baryon density, by taking into account the excluded volume correction between hadrons and quarks.
+The result implies that the implicit influence of liquid-gas phase transition plays a crucial role in the thermodynamic properties, which stiffens the equation of state regarding the qualitative changes in the baryon density and the speed of sound.
+While on the other hand, the spinodal decomposition in the QCD phase transition generally provides a softening on the equation of state.

 By further constructing an inhomogeneous distribution of nuclear density, it is allowed for an improved prediction on the interface tension and the nuclear bubble radius with temperature dependencies after making a complete analysis of the dynamics during the QCD first order phase transition based on the stationary condition of the free energy.
-In addition, the stability of the formed nuclear bubble is checked via the bubble compressibility, which suggests that supercooling is allowed for all temperatures, while overheating may only exist at high temperatures and below the critical end point.
+It is found through comparison that the influence of liquid-gas phase transition on the interface effect becomes less obvious than what is shown in the bulk thermodynamics at low temperature, while it is still possible that it leaves an imprint in the high-order fluctuations during the QCD phase transition.
+The interface tension is also adopted for an re-investigation on the entropy deficit problem of hadronisation process.
+Similar to the estimates in previous studies, it is found that the process shows qualitatively different signatures at DCS to DCSB boundary and at DCSB to DCS boundary, while it is also found that here the influence of liquid-gas phase transition is mild.
+In addition, the stability of the formed nuclear bubble is checked via the net-compressibility of the bubble.
+The net-compressibility stems from the second derivative of the total free energy of a finite-size system, which as a novel quantity suggests that both supercooling and overheating phenomena might take place which are responsible for the inhomogeneous phase structures and droplet formations in the dense strong interaction matter.

 We note that the present study focus only on the bulk inhomogeneity in association to the dynamics of the first order phase transition, and there may also exist microscopic inhomogeneity, which are referred to as the moat regime, inhomogeneous condensates and color superconductivity.
 Their impacts on the thermodynamics can be non-trivial and will be further studied.
 Nevertheless, the improved results on thermodynamic observables for dense nuclear matter can be helpful as inputs for further combination with heavy-ion physics or astrophysics research.